Using Genetics to Guide Medication

 - Complete a simple blood draw at a VA facility laboratory.

-Once you get the results, we securely discard your sample.
+Once your doctor gets the results, we securely discard your sample.

 How to Use Your Results

 When we get your results, we will return them to your VA doctor.
 The results will become part of your electronic medical record for future reference.
-Your doctor will work with you on a plan to find more effective medications for your health.
+Your doctor will use the results to guide treatment decisions that may work for you.